 So how can we avoid poor posture daily?
 After all, many of us rely on our phones or other technologies that require us to look downward for work.
 Well, here are a few tips:

 - Stay limber.
 Try to get up every thirty minutes to stretch and/or walk around.

 - Use a foam roller or rolled-up towel to stretch your back in the morning or at night.

 - Sit straight, stand straight.
 Actively remind yourself to keep your shoulders high and your eyes up forward.

 - Do yoga!
 The extra flexibility and core strength will help you maintain proper posture.

 - Tone your muscles.
-Work out to build muscles in the back, shoulders and core in order to help support your spine.
+Work out to build muscles in the back, shoulders, and core to help support your spine.

 Do you suffer from poor posture?
 Spine & Orthopedic Center can help you live life in full motion once again.
 From our award-winning spine doctors to our top physical therapists.
 Call us today for more information, 888-409-8006.